tthmok/599.90/project.md

 Really take the time to think about this, please.
 I think if you felt the project went perfectly, then you're either deluding yourselves, or not reflecting on the experience hard enough. ;-)

-All members of the team MUST have read the entire document, and each member must sign off on it with a signature (this can be a digital signature if necessary).
+All members of the team MUST have read the entire letter, and each member must sign off on it with a digital signature.

 **Presentation** This was 20% of the grade.
 I will be deciding how to adjust the weights of the remaining components.